Flag of Singapore

-The Flag of Singapore was adopted in 1959, the year Singapore became self-governing within the British Empire.
-It remained the national flag upon the country's independence from Malaysia on 9 August 1965.
-The design is a horizontal bicolour of red above white, overlaid in the canton (upper-left quadrant) by a white crescent moon facing a pentagon of five small white five-pointed stars.
+The flag of Singapore was adopted in 1959, the year Singapore became self-governing within the British Empire.
+Designed by a government committee led by deputy prime minister Toh Chin Chye, it remained as the national flag upon the country's independence from Malaysia on 9 August 1965.
+The design is a horizontal bicolour of red above white, overlaid in the canton (upper hoist quarter) by a white crescent moon facing a pentagon of five small white five-pointed stars.
 The elements of the flag denote a young nation on the ascendant, universal brotherhood and equality, and national ideals.

 Vessels at sea do not use the national flag as an ensign.
 Merchant vessels and pleasure craft fly a civil ensign of red charged in white with a variant of the crescent and stars emblem in the centre.
 Non-military government vessels such as coast guard ships fly a state ensign of blue with the national flag in the canton, charged with an eight-pointed red and white compass rose in the lower fly.
 Naval ships patrol a naval ensign similar to the state ensign, but in white with a red compass rose emblem.

-The usage and exhibition of the national flag in Singapore are regulated by the regulations set forth in the Singapore Arms and Flag and National Anthem Act.
-From July 1st to September 30th, private citizens may include the flag in designs for other objects, as long as it is not done in a disrespectful manner.
+The usage and exhibition of the national flag in Singapore are regulated by the rules set forth in the National Symbols Act.
+Under the Act, which took effect on 1 August 2023 and superseded the former Singapore Arms and Flag and National Anthem Act, private citizens may include the flag in designs for other objects, and the national flag or its image can be used on attire above the torso for non-commercial purposes year-round as long as it is not done in a disrespectful manner.
+Regulations are relaxed during National Day celebrations from 1 July to 30 September.

 History

 Singapore was under British rule in the 19th century, having been amalgamated into the Straits Settlements together with Malacca and Penang.
-The flag that was used to represent the Settlements was a British Blue Ensign defaced with a red diamond containing three gold crowns—one for each settlement—separated by a white inverted pall, which resembles an inverted Y.

-The Settlement of Singapore had no separate flag, although the city was granted a coat of arms which featured a lion in 1911.
+The flag that was used to represent the Settlements was a British Blue Ensign defaced with a red diamond containing three gold crowns—one for each settlement—separated by a white inverted pall, which resembles an inverted Y. The Settlement of Singapore had no separate flag, although the city was granted a coat of arms which featured a lion in 1911.
 During the occupation of Singapore by the Japanese during the Second World War, the Japanese national flag was used on land by the military and during public events.
 Soon after the Second World War, Singapore became an independent Crown colony and adopted its own flag.
 It was modified from the Straits Settlements flag to reduce the number of crowns from three to one.
 Upon Queen Elizabeth II's accession to the throne, the crown within the pall was changed to the crown of St. Edward.